kinode-dao/kinode-book/src/system/networking_protocol.md

 ### 3. WebSockets protocol

-Currently, only the WebSockets protocol is implemented.
-In the future, the `net:distro:sys` runtime module will be responsible for implementing the networking protocol on top of the other transport protocols declared onchain.
-The runtime will also be responsible for choosing the optimal way to serve a given message based on the recipient's onchain networking information.
-Each protocol may have different precise semantics depending on the underlying transport protocol: the following is a general description of the WebSockets protocol.

 This protocol does not make use of any [WebSocket frames](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_servers#exchanging_data_frames) other than Binary, Ping, and Pong.
 Pings should be responded to with a Pong.